averbraeck/opentrafficsim/docs/06-behavior/tactical-planner.md

 The class `AbstractCarFollowingModel` provides a skeleton implementation with sub-models for the desired headway and speed.
 Furthermore, it gathers the desired headway and speed and provides this to a lower-level method to determine acceleration that sub-classes should implement.

-The default car-following model is the [Intelligent Driver Model+ (IDM+)](/references#reference-schakel-idm-plus).
-It is based on the [IDM](/references#reference-treiber-idm), and the common aspects are defined in `AbstractIDM`.
+The default car-following model is the Intelligent Driver Model+ (IDM+) ([Schakel et al., 2010](../10-references/references.md)).
+It is based on the IDM ([Treiber et al., 2000](../10-references/references.md)), and the common aspects are defined in `AbstractIDM`.
 Car-following models may be defined not to have sub-models for the desired headway and speed, by implementing `CarFollowingModel` directly.

 <pre>
 Car-following model